 David Rapoport and Ellie Barczak Present at the ABPLA Continuing Legal Education Program: “Electronic Medical Records: An Update on EMR Discovery and Uses at Trial”

-Rapoport Weisberg Sims & VanOverloop Partner David Rapoport and EMR Discovery’s Ellie Barczak were co-presenters at this morning’s continuing legal education program at the American Board of Professional Liability Attorneys’ (ABPLA) Annual Meeting at the Ritz Carlton South Beach in Miami Beach, Florida.
+Rapoport Sims Perry & VanOverloop Partner David Rapoport and EMR Discovery’s Ellie Barczak were co-presenters at this morning’s continuing legal education program at the American Board of Professional Liability Attorneys’ (ABPLA) Annual Meeting at the Ritz Carlton South Beach in Miami Beach, Florida.
 Their topic was Cross-Examining Electronic Medical Records: An Update on EMR Discovery and Uses at […]

 Bill Proposed to Fund Highways, Improve Trucking Safety